mui/material-ui/docs/src/pages/components/icons/icons.md

 - Standardized Material Design icons are exported as React components from `@material-ui/icons` package (Material Icons).
 - With the `SvgIcon` component, a React wrapper for a custom SVG icon, exported from `@material-ui/core`.
-- With the `Icon` component as a React wrapper for custom font icons is exported from `@material-ui/core`.
+- With the `Icon` component, used to render custom font icons, exported from `@material-ui/core`.

 ## Material Icons (recommended)